ohmjs/ohm/README.md

 [![Build Status](https://img.shields.io/travis/cdglabs/ohm.svg?style=flat-square)](https://travis-ci.org/cdglabs/ohm)
 [![NPM](https://img.shields.io/npm/v/ohm-js.svg?style=flat-square)](https://www.npmjs.com/package/ohm-js)

-[Ohm](https://github.com/cdglabs/ohm) is a library and domain-specific language for building parsers, interpreters, and more.
+[Ohm](https://github.com/cdglabs/ohm) is a parser generator consisting of a library and a domain-specific language.
+You can use it to parse custom file formats or quickly build parsers, interpreters, and compilers for programming languages.
 The _Ohm language_ is based on [parsing expression grammars](http://en.wikipedia.org/wiki/Parsing_expression_grammar)
 (PEGs), which are a formal way of describing syntax, similar to regular expressions and context-free grammars.
 The _Ohm library_ provides a JavaScript interface (known as Ohm/JS) for creating parsers, interpreters, and more from the grammars you write.